altocodenl/tagaway/readme.md

 ### Listeners

-1. Global:
+1. General
-   1. `initialize`: mounts `Views.base ()` in the body.
+   1. `initialize`: calls `reset store`, `load hash` and `retrieve csrf`.
+Finally mounts `Views.base` in the body.
 Executed at the end of the script.
 Burns after being matched.

-2. Bound to `base` view:
+   2. `reset store`: takes no arguments.
+(Re)initializes `B.store.State` and `B.store.Data` to empty objects and sets the global variables `State` and `Data` to these objects (so that they can be quickly printed from the console).
+   3. `clear notify`: clears the timeout in `State.notify.timeout` (if present) and removes `State.notify`.
-   1. `notify`: sets `State.notify` (shown in a snackbar) for 4 seconds.
+   4. `notify`: calls `clear notify` and sets `State.notify` (shown in a snackbar) for 4 seconds.
 Takes a path with the color (`green|red`) and the message to be printed as the first argument.
-   2. `get` & `post`: wrapper for ajax functions.
+   5. `get` & `post`: wrapper for ajax functions.
       - `path` is the HTTP path (the first path member, the rest is ignored and actually shouldn't be there).
       - Takes `headers`, `body` and optional `cb`.
       - Removes last log to excise password or token information from `B.r.log`.
       - Adds `Data.csrf` to `POST` requests.
       - If 403 is received and it is not an auth route or `GET csrf`, calls `reset store` and `notify`.
-   3. `error`: submits browser errors (from `window.onerror`) to the server through `post /error`.
+   6. `error`: submits browser errors (from `window.onerror`) to the server through `post /error`.
-   4. `load hash`: places `window.location.hash` into the relevant parts of the store (`State.view`).
+   7. `load hash`: places the first part of `window.location.hash` into (`State.view`).
-   5. `change State.view`: validates whether a certain view can be shown, based on 1) whether the view exists; and 2) the user's session status (logged or unlogged) allows for showing it.
-Optionally sets `State.view` and overwrites `window.location.hash`.
+   8. `change State.view`: validates whether a certain view can be shown, based on 1) whether the view exists; and 2) the user's session status (logged or unlogged) allows for showing it.
+Optionally sets/removes `State.redirect`, `State.view` and overwrites `window.location.hash`.

-   6. `reset store`: takes no arguments.
-(Re)initializes `B.store.State` and `B.store.Data` to empty objects and sets the global variables `State` and `Data` to these objects (so that they can be quickly printed from the console).
-   7. `logout`: takes no arguments.
-Invokes `post /auth/logout`).
-In case of error, invokes `notify`; otherwise, invokes `reset store` and clears out `B.r.log` by setting it to an empty array (this is done to eliminate local state after logging out for the users' security).
+2. Auth
+   1. `retrieve csrf`: takes no arguments.
+Calls `get /csrf`.
+In case of non-403 error, calls `notify`; otherwise, it sets `Data.csrf` to either the CSRF token returned by the call, or `false` if the server replied with a 403.
 Also triggers a `change` on `State.view` so that the listener that handles view changes gets fired.
-   8. `retrieve csrf`: takes no arguments.
-Invokes `get /csrf`.
-In case of non-403 error, invokes `notify`; otherwise, it sets `Data.csrf` to either the CSRF token returned by the call, or `false` if the server replied with a 403.
+   2. `change Data.csrf`: when it changes, it triggers a change in `State.view` to potentially update the current view.
+   3. `login`: calls `post /auth/login
+   4. `logout`: takes no arguments.
+Calls `post /auth/logout`).
+In case of error, calls `notify`; otherwise, calls `reset store` and clears out `B.r.log` by setting it to an empty array (this is done to eliminate local state after logging out for the users' security).
 Also triggers a `change` on `State.view` so that the listener that handles view changes gets fired.

-   9. `change Data.csrf`: when it changes, it triggers a change in `State.view` to potentially update the current view.
-   10. `ondraw (this view)`: invokes `reset store`, `load hash` (to retrieve the target view from the hash) and `retrieve csrf`.
+3. Tag
+   1. `change []`: stopgap to add svg elements to the view until gotoB v2 (with `LITERAL` support) is available.

 ### Views

+1. `logo`: returns a lithbag with the ac;pic logo.
-1. `base`: Depends on `Data.csrf` and `State.view`.
+2. `base`: depends on `Data.csrf` and `State.view`.
 Will only draw something if the client attempted to retrieve `Data.csrf`.
+Contains all other views.
+3. `notify`: depends on `State.notify`.
+An element can call `clear notify` if clicked.
+Prints messages, errors and warnings.
+4. `login`: doesn't depend on the state.
+An element can call `login` if clicked.
+5. `header`: doesn't depend on the state.
+An element can call `logout` if clicked.
+Contained by `Views.tag`.

 ### Data/State structure